Professional edition active

 • Minimal change disease accounts for most cases of nephrotic syndrome in children and is usually idiopathic.

-• Suspect minimal change disease in children who have sudden onset of nephrotic-range proteinuria with normal renal function and a non-nephritic urine sediment.
+• Suspect minimal change disease in children who have sudden onset of nephrotic-range proteinuria with normal kidney function and a non-nephritic urine sediment.

 • Confirm the diagnosis by renal biopsy in adults and atypical childhood cases.